 Holes (perforations) in the digestive tract

 This medicine targets a protein known as mTOR.
 This protein normally helps cells grow and make new cells.
-Everolimus can help treat a tumor known as subependymal giant cell astrocytoma (SEGA) if it can’t be treated with surgery.
-Everolimus is taken daily as a pill.
+The medicine can help treat a tumor known as subependymal giant cell astrocytoma (SEGA) if it can’t be treated with surgery.
+It is taken daily as a pill.
 Common side effects include:

 Loss of appetite

-Less often it can damage the lungs, which can lead to breathing problems.
+In some cases, it can damage the lungs.
+This can lead to breathing problems.

 Only a small number of targeted medicines are currently used to treat brain tumors.
 But researchers continue to work on new medicines to treat cancer.
 These new medicines are being tested in clinical trials.
-If you’re interested in a medicine that is part of a clinical trial, talk with your healthcare provider.
+If you want to be part of a clinical trial, talk with your healthcare provider.
 He or she can help you find out if a clinical trial would be right for you.